-- 1) Look at section 3 of step 3 of the wizard (shown in Figure 28 on page 24).
+- 1) Look at section 3 of step 3 of the wizard (shown in Figure 23 on page 25).
 The box at the bottom displays one record at a time, using the address block format you selected.
 Use the right and left arrow buttons below that address box to step through the addresses, checking that they display correctly.
 Do not assume that all the records display correctly, just because one or two do.
 Check them all if you can, or at least a good proportion. - 2) If the addresses do not display correctly (and they probably will not right away), click Match Fields.
-The Match Fields dialog opens, as shown in Figure 32.

-Figure 32: Match fields dialog
+Figure 27: Match fields dialog box

-The Match Fields dialog has three columns.
+The Match Fields dialog box has three columns:

-- Address Elements are the terms the wizard uses for each field, such as <First Name> and <Last Name>. - The Matches to Field column allows you to select, for each address element, the field from your data source that matches it. - The Preview column shows what will be shown for this field from the selected address block, so you can double-check that the match is correct.
+- Address Elements are the terms the wizard uses for each field, such as <First Name> and <Last Name>. - Use the Matches to Field column to select, for each address element, the field from your data source that matches it. - The Preview column shows what will be shown for this field from the selected address block, so you can double-check that the match is correct.

-3) When you have matched all the fields, click OK to return to step 3 of the wizard.
+- 3) When you have matched all the fields, click OK to return to step 3 of the wizard.
 Now, when you use the arrow buttons to look at all the addresses, they should all look correct.
-If not, go back and change anything you're not happy with, before clicking Next to move to step 4.

-Note that you will not be able to continue until you have correctly matched all the fields in your chosen address block.
-If you see <not available> in a field position it indicates that the field in question is not correctly matched.
+If not, go back and change anything you're not happy with, before clicking Next to move to step 4. - Note that you will not be able to continue until you have correctly matched all the fields in your chosen address block.
+If you see <not available> in a field position it indicates that the field in question is not correctly matched. - 4) Notice the option for Suppress lines with empty fields.
+Using the Wizard, you do not have to create your own conditional suppression fields.